The majority of Australian baby boomers just don't have enough superannuation for a comfortable retirement and that’s a worry!

 This means that most baby boomers will need to find alternative income sources.

-Sure they could rely on the pension, but more and more are taking their financial future in their hands and investing in property.
+Sure they could rely on the pension, but more and more are taking their financial future in their hands and investing in property to give them some control of their retirement income.

-I recently read an article suggesting that financial planners often recommend that, based on current average annual returns, a couple would need close to $1,000,000 in superannuation when they retire to live modestly.
+On the other hand I heard that financial planners often recommend that, based on current average annual returns, a couple would need closer to $1,000,000 in superannuation when they retire to live modestly.

-In my opinion that would only give them a very modest lifestyle since they would in general live off the $40,000 or so interest they receive on this, or on dividends from the shares in the super fund.
+In my opinion that would only give them a very modest lifestyle since they would in general live off the interest they receive on this, which today is at historically low rates or on dividends from the shares in the super fund which should give a better return.

 Either way this means millions of Australians will struggle in retirement, because only 10% of Australians have more than $100,000 in their super accounts.